 Hospitality given freely

-Warmth before wariness — he greeted the Night Court as the ones who saved his court's neck, not as a threat.
+Warmth before wariness.
+He greeted the Night Court as the ones who saved his court's neck, not as a threat.
+We did not deserve him.

 The arc